 Medical Negligence – Paraplegic recovers $2.5M

-Melissa was 38 years old when she attempted suicide by jumping from a third floor balcony.
-Melissa did not die in the fall but suffered a crush fracture of her vertebrae and as a result is paraplegic.
-Melissa had a long history of mental illness and a few days before her fall she had been admitted to a public hospital after another failed suicide attempt in which she had taken a vast quantity of Valium.
+Ebony was 38 years old when she attempted suicide by jumping from a third floor balcony.
+Ebony did not die in the fall but suffered a crush fracture of her vertebrae and as a result is paraplegic.
+Ebony had a long history of mental illness and a few days before her fall she had been admitted to a public hospital after another failed suicide attempt in which she had taken a vast quantity of Valium.
 The hospital initially made an involuntary treatment order under the Mental Health Act but then removed the order early the next day.
-Melissa was discharged home to the care of her daughter who was then only 17 years of age.
-Melissa was still under the effects of the Valium that she had taken the day before.
+Ebony was discharged home to the care of her daughter who was then only 17 years of age.
+Ebony was still under the effects of the Valium that she had taken the day before.

-Our Medical Negligence team qualified three expert psychiatrists to comment on the treatment Melissa received at the hospital.
+Our Medical Negligence team qualified three expert psychiatrists to comment on the treatment Ebony received at the hospital.
 The experts said she should not have been discharged into the care of a 17-year old.
-Further, they commented that the follow-up, in which a community nurse visited Melissa daily, was also inadequate given what had occurred.
+Further, they commented that the follow-up, in which a community nurse visited Ebony daily, was also inadequate given what had occurred.

 The matter was very hard-fought by the defendant.
 We fought a number of interlocutory applications by the defendant seeking orders to Amend the Statement of Claim and plead the limitation periods.
 The matter had two mediations and resolved at the second mediation for the sum of $2.5 million inclusive of costs.
 This was an excellent result given the complexities of the issues and the expert evidence served by the defendant.
 Ebony and her family were very grateful for the result which will make her life more comfortable in the future.